rhys-h-walker/rhys-h-walker/README.md

 - Merge Sort.
 Once again this is quite a self explanatory project and did not take too long.
 But it takes in an ArrayList of integers and sorts them using the merge sort algorithm.

-- ricepos.
-This is an attempt to make a mock point of sale application.
-The aim of this project is to teach myself about JFX.
-There will be no database behind this it will use json files.
-This project has finally up to a state that I am happy to say its functional.
-If you read the README of the project you will see that more needs to be done but the core functionality has been implemented and im going to take a break from working on it.

 ### Future
 *Many of these are basic and may end up bundled into one repository (Will be listed here if so)*
 - Stack